panagiotis-koletsis/inovAPI/README.md

 Download the image : https://drive.google.com/drive/folders/1TqqyAafeK5z5DvfzdZ1knizYshg8EZ8O

-docker load -i fastapi-upload-app.tar #run the image with docker
+docker image load -i fastapi-upload-app.tar #run the image with docker

 sudo docker run -d --name fastapi-app -p 8000:8000 fastapi-upload-app    # this starts the image running the container has name fastapi-app and is detached from the terminal